alexte1/cs235_project/README.md

 ### RUN
 How to run:
 ```
-make clean
 make
+or
+make run
 ```
-This will run all of our classifiers
+This will run all of our classifiers.